Every rumored difference between the iPhone 13, Mini, Pro and Pro Max

-Apple's next flagship phone, said to be called the iPhone 13, will debut on Sept.
+Apple's next flagship phone, said to be called the iPhone 13, will almost surely debut on Sept.
 14 at the tech giant's next 2021 event.
 We expect to see four iPhone 13 models next week: a standard iPhone 13 and Mini, Pro and Pro Max versions.
-According to an FCC filing for a revised MagSafe charger spotted by 9to5Mac and MacRumors, Apple references the four new iPhone models alongside the four "legacy" iPhone 12 models: the iPhone 12 Mini, iPhone 12, iPhone 12 Pro and iPhone 12 Pro Max.
+According to a filing with the Federal Communications Commission for a revised MagSafe charger, spotted by 9to5Mac and MacRumors, Apple references the four new iPhone models alongside the four "legacy" iPhone 12 models: the iPhone 12 Mini, iPhone 12, iPhone 12 Pro and iPhone 12 Pro Max.
 The four-model lineup for the iPhone 13 was predicted previously by analyst Ming-Chi Kuo.

 Although the iPhone 13 is rumored to mirror the iPhone 12 lineup, Apple's 2021 iPhones may feature a few new design, camera and feature upgrades.
 The price may also be a bit higher than for 2020's iPhone 12 models.